gene-kira/ASI/README.md

-well here we are part 2 :]
+well here we are part 2 :

+Tomorrow  Technology Today

 Breakthrough today we have a new tech Quantum bit cutting_processor_gui-4   2:14 pm 10-3-2025